Copper futures slip amid muted demand

-MUMBAI: Copper futures on Monday fell by Rs 3.90 to Rs 746.60 per kilogram as participants cut their positions amid muted demand in the domestic market.
+NEW DELHI: Copper futures on Tuesday fell by Rs 1.45 to Rs 753.50 per kilogram as participants cut their positions amid muted demand in the domestic market.

 Analysts said trimming of positions by speculators amid muted demand in the spot market mainly dragged down copper prices in the futures trade.